How do I know if I need to register my event with the Office of Risk Management and Compliance?

 Exceptions:

-• Undergraduate and graduate academic programs in which individuals under the age of 18 are enrolled for academic credit or have been accepted for enrollment
+• Undergraduate and graduate academic programs in which individuals under the age of 18 are enrolled for academic credit during the semester the program occurs

 • Events on campus open to the general public that children attend with their parents or guardians